molinama/deviget-golang-challenge/README.md

 ## Decisions Taken
 * In order to control de maxage, I created new struct that will store the timestamp so I can use it to compare against max age.
 I will setup that timestamp inside the getPrice method just after storing it into the map.
 I will preserv the getPrice original signature, so there is no need to modify the tests.
+* In order to add asyc, I created a new function in the transparentChange so I can call it using a Go routine.
+Also I created a new channel to share the price and error.
+Finally I use a counter to determine when I have to close the channel.

 ## Important Notes
 * First of all I will run the tests in order to validate what is going on.
 * After any significant change I run the tests.
+* After first iterate over the sync TODO and running tests I notice that I need to apply some condition to end the channel range, because it blocks.